dmsul/site-source/content/pages/tutorial_workflow_3python.rst

 Variables and algorithms should be defined in exactly one place.
 This is a cardinal rule.
 If you copy and paste code to use it in multiple places, it is difficult to make sure any changes you make later also get copied and pasted.
-If a file name is defined in only one place and imported everywhere it's used, you can change the file name in a single place and you know for certain and all of your code will use the new file name.
+If a file name is defined in only one place and imported elsewhere, you can change the file name in that single place know for certain the change will propagate through the rest of your code.

 Write self-documenting code